Ricky Sapp: Philadelphia Eagles

-Sapp was drafted by the Philadelphia Eagles in the fifth round (134th overall) in the 2010 NFL Draft.
+Sapp was selected by the Philadelphia Eagles in the fifth round (134th overall) in the 2010 NFL draft.
 He was signed to a four-year contract on June 8, 2010.
 He was placed on injured reserve on August 31 after suffering a knee injury.
 Sapp underwent arthroscopic knee surgery in September.

 Sapp was placed on the exempt/left squad list on August 4, 2011, after leaving the team for undisclosed reasons.
 He was waived on August 5.

 New York Jets

 Sapp was signed to the New York Jets' practice squad on October 31, 2011.
 He was released on November 21.
 Sapp was re-signed to the practice squad on November 28.
 Sapp was promoted to the team's active roster on December 29.
 Sapp was waived August 31, 2012.

 Sapp was signed to the team's practice squad on September 1, 2012.
 He was released on September 5.
 Sapp was re-signed to the practice squad on September 11.
 On November 8, 2012, he was promoted to the active roster from the practice squad.
 Sapp was released on October 5, 2013.
 He was re-signed on October 9, 2013.
-Sapp was released on November 14, 2013 to make room for Ed Reed.
+Sapp was released on November 14, 2013, to make room for Ed Reed.